Investing in our community

 Charity of the year

-Socks and Chocs is the brainchild of ex-armed forces and West Midlands Police Officer Ian Northcott.
+Socks and Chocs is the vision of ex-armed forces and West Midlands Police Officer Ian Northcott.

 Inspired by experiences in his own career, Ian set up Socks and Chocs to raise funds to provide a pair of clean, dry socks to members of the homeless community on the streets of Birmingham and Wolverhampton.
-He has worked tirelessly since 2010 and funds now see socks, chocs, and sleeping bags distributed as far afield as Coventry and Worcester.
+He has worked tirelessly since 2010 and now distributes socks, chocs, and sleeping bags as far afield as Coventry and Worcester.

-We’ve set ourselves a challenging target for this year to help Ian reach even more of those who need help from Socks and Chocs.
+After exceeding our 2017 fundraising target, we are delighted to be continuing our support for Socks and Chocs in 2018.
+We’ve set ourselves another challenging target for this year to help Ian reach even more of those who need help from Socks and Chocs.

 The Chris Westwood Charity was our chosen charity for 2016 - Total raised £60,835.61

 We supported The Christ Westwood Charity throughout 2016.
 Focusing on Stourbridge and the surrounding areas, it supports children and young people with physical disabilities by providing financial help to fund the purchase of mobility equipment.

 Believe to Achieve was our chosen charity for 2015 - Total raised £41,032.51